 To get more information we recommend looking at the leave entitlements information provided by the Fair Work Ombudsman and speaking to an experienced HR practitioner.

-Leave type |
+Leave type | Typical entitlement |

-Full-time and part-time workers receive four weeks of annual leave for every 12 months worked.
+Annual leave | Full-time and part-time workers receive four weeks of annual leave for every 12 months worked.
 It starts accumulating from their first day and they can take leave as soon as they have accumulated it.
 Casual employees do not receive annual leave. |

 Sick / Carer’s / Personal leave

-Full time employees are entitled to 10 days of paid sick leave per calendar year.
+| Full time employees are entitled to 10 days of paid sick leave per calendar year.
 Part time employees receive a pro-rata amount based on their ordinary hours worked.
-The entitlement resets each year, unused days do not carry over.
+This entitlement accrues.
 Casual employees can request unpaid carer’s leave. |

-All employees, including casuals, are entitled to compassionate leave if:
+Compassionate/ Bereavement leave | All employees, including casuals, are entitled to compassionate leave if:

 Employees can take compassionate leave any time they need it, and can take two days of leave each time it is needed.
 Compassionate leave is paid leave for permanent employees and unpaid for casual staff.
 Some awards and enterprise agreements may include additional entitlements for compassionate leave. |

-Permanent employees are entitled to 12 months of unpaid parental leave, but they can also ask for up to another 12months.
+Parental leave | Permanent employees are entitled to 12 months of unpaid parental leave, but they can also ask for up to another 12months.
 Eligible employees can take unpaid parental leave when:

 Many awards, agreements and company policies also provide for paid parental leave which may be used in addition to unpaid parental leave.
 The Federal government also provides up to 22 weeks of paid parental leave for eligible parents via the Australian Government Parental Leave Scheme. |

-All employees, including casuals, can request community service leave for things like jury duty or voluntary emergency management activities.
+Community Service leave | All employees, including casuals, can request community service leave for things like jury duty or voluntary emergency management activities.
 Community service leave is unpaid, except for when it is taken to complete jury duty responsibilities. |

-All employees (full time, part-time and casual) can access 10 days of paid domestic and family violence leave each year.
+Family and Domestic Violence leave | All employees (full time, part-time and casual) can access 10 days of paid domestic and family violence leave each year.
 These 10 days are available to them as soon as they start work, they do not accrue over time.
 The entitlement resets on their work anniversary, unused days do not carry over. |

-Long service leave entitlements differ across states, and industries.
+Long Service leave | Long service leave entitlements differ across states, and industries.
 For example, employees in building and construction jobs are entitled to portable long service leave, which means they continue accruing long service leave even when they change projects or employers.
 In NSW, full time, part time and casual employees are entitled to long service leave.
 NSW Industrial Relations overseas long service leave entitlements for NSW. |

-All employees have a right to be absent from work on a public holiday.
+Public Holidays | All employees have a right to be absent from work on a public holiday.
 If they do agree to work on a public holiday, they can be eligible for entitlements like public holiday rates, taking additional days off work and minimum shift lengths. |

-Under the National Employment Standards (NES) employees are entitled to unpaid parental, carer’s and community service leave.
+Unpaid leave | Under the National Employment Standards (NES) employees are entitled to unpaid parental, carer’s and community service leave.
 Casuals are also entitled to unpaid compassionate leave.
 Employees may also request to take unpaid leave for other reasons, typically because they have no paid leave remaining (e.g. not enough annual leave to cover their holiday).
 It’s up to the employer’s discretion to agree to these requests. |

 Tips for managing your leave obligations and liability